rsksmart/devportal-1.0/guides/rif-relay/deployment.md

         ```
         yarn truffle deploy --network regtest
         ```
-        > Take in consideration that the Regtest network needs to be added in the truffle.js file.
+        > Take into consideration that the Regtest network needs to be added in the truffle.js file.

         After the deployment from the safe contracts, we need to switch back to the RIF Relay Contracts repository.
 In this repository there are some scripts that we will need to execute.
-Prior executing the scripts we need to update the tasks/utils.js with the contract addresses from the safe contracts deployment:
+Prior to executing the scripts, we need to update the `tasks/utils.js` with the contract addresses from the safe contracts deployment:

           | Name                    | Mapped                 |
           | ----------------------- | ---------------------- |